himselfish/i3-dotfiles-laptop/README.md

-# Welcome to the .dotfiles of my Archlinux i3 laptop set
+# Welcome to the .dotfiles of my Archlinux i3 laptop setup

 From https://wiki.archlinux.org/title/I3 : i3 is a tiling window manager inspired by wmii that is primarily targeted at developers and advanced users.